devproca/sketch-dev-day/README.md

 ## Exercise 2 - Design fundamentals

-Now that you're someone familiar with sketch, we're going to look at some simple designs and start fixing their issues.
-This dev day isn't focused towards design fundamentals, but we'll cover the 3 most common mistakes so that we can understand them and fix the issues in the mockups.
+Now that you're familiar with sketch, we're going to look at some flawed designs and start fixing their issues.
+This dev day isn't focused on design fundamentals, but we'll cover the 3 most common mistakes so that we can understand them and fix the issues in our mockups.

 Without further ado, the 3 most fundamental (and easily correctable) mistakes in design are: